theborakompanioni/azure-docs.de-de/articles/security/security-azure-log-integration-get-started.md

        Replace the Cloud with any of the following AzureCloud
-       AzureChinaCloud
        AzureUSGovernment
-       AzureGermanCloud

-       Note that at this time, an Azlog integrator only supports integrating logs from one cloud that you choose to integrate.
+       Note that at this time, an Azlog integrator only supports integrating logs from a cloud that you choose to integrate.

 ## <a name="integrate-azure-vm-logs-from-your-azure-diagnostics-storage-accounts"></a>Integrieren von Azure-VM-Protokollen aus Ihren Azure-Diagnose-Speicherkonten
 1. Überprüfen Sie die oben angegebenen Voraussetzungen, um sicherzustellen, dass Ihr WAD-Speicherkonto Protokolle erfasst, und fahren Sie dann mit der Azure-Protokollintegration fort.
 Führen Sie die folgenden Schritte nicht aus, wenn Ihr WAD-Speicherkonto keine Protokolle erfasst.